People with social anxiety disorder — like those who think others are constantly criticizing them — often drink to self-medicate.

 There's more content below this advertisement.
 Jump to the content.

 People with social anxiety disorder may use alcohol to dampen their anxiety when they have to appear in public.
 Over time, they may feel a greater need to drink to cope with anxiety, and they may choose alcohol over taking healthier steps to ease their anxiety.
+However, alcohol use can add to people's overall problems rather than relieve them.
+People who have social anxiety disorders plus alcohol problems are more likely to have more severe symptoms of anxiety, other emotional problems and health conditions, and more difficulty interacting with other people than individuals who only have the social anxiety disorder.

 It's possible that if you have social anxiety disorder, alcohol use can also interfere with your ability to successfully treat the condition.
 One study found that people who drank less before being treated for anxiety showed greater improvement in their social interaction anxiety, which means tasks like dealing with authority figures or talking to someone of the opposite sex.